santhosh9528/HR-Analytics-PowerBI-Dashboard/README.md

 - Attrition analysis
 - Interactive filtering

-Relationships and required analytical fields were configured before dashboard development.
+The required relationships and analytical fields were configured before dashboard development.

 ---

 # 🧮 DAX & Calculations

-Power BI DAX was used to create measures and calculations required for the dashboard.
+Power BI DAX was used to create measures and calculations required for the dashboards.

 The calculations support:

-- Employee counts
+- Employee Counts
-- Attrition metrics
+- Attrition Metrics
 - Workforce KPIs
-- Employee distribution
+- Employee Distribution
-- Percentage calculations
+- Percentage Calculations
-- Dashboard-level analysis
+- Dashboard Analysis

-These measures allow the dashboard to respond dynamically to filters and slicers.
+These measures dynamically respond to filters and slicers.

 ---